nakshatra160201/Interview-Manager/README.md

 - Edit existing candidate details
 - Delete a candidate

 Authentication and Candidate services have been created to communicate with the backend from within the components.
+JWT tokens are used for authentication.

 ### Backend